← Back to BlogCare

 3 Things You Must Never Do

-• Responding at night (talking, giving treats) — this reinforces the crying.
-Complete ignoring for 2 weeks is required
+• Responding at night (talking, giving treats) — your cat learns "crying works."
+Complete ignoring for 2 weeks is what it takes

-• Laser-only play — frustration from never catching → worsens nighttime activity
+• Laser-only play — the frustration of never actually catching anything makes nighttime activity worse

-• Suddenly closing bedroom door — worsens separation anxiety.
-Either always closed or gradually acclimate
+• Suddenly closing the bedroom door — this worsens separation anxiety.
+Either keep it closed from day one, or acclimate gradually

 Sources & References